 Breast reduction surgery is widely known as a solution for women burdened by large breasts.
 However, it may surprise you to learn that an increasing number of men are electing to undergo breast reduction, as well.
-In recent years, male breast reduction has become a procedure more frequently requested of our Houston plastic surgeons, as many men suffer from oversized male breasts.
+In recent years, male breast reduction has become a procedure more frequently requested of our plastic surgeons, as many men suffer from oversized male breasts.
 While others might jokingly call them "man boobs," this condition is often caused by gynecomastia.
 At Houston Plastic and Reconstructive Surgery, we understand your concerns.
 If you're enduring the embarrassment and frustration that often comes with this condition, male breast reduction at our Houston and Webster, TX, practice may provide a dramatic improvement to your body as well as your self-esteem.

 The first step in your journey to getting a more masculine chest is requesting a consultation with our HPRS surgeons.
-Patients concerned about gynecomastia come to our Pearland, Webster, or Houston locations for consultations.
+Patients concerned about gynecomastia come to our Webster, or Houston locations for consultations.
 Use the online form, or give us a call at (281) 282-9555 to schedule an appointment.
 You can also learn more about each of our locations.

 This 21-year-old patient is in good overall shape, but had overly developed breasts (gynecomastia).
 Our surgeons performed excision surgery using a periareolar incision to remove excess glandular tissue.
 See additional before-and-after photos of our male breast reduction patients.